 But this is a very general rule.

-Is your puppy going crazy, nipping everyone, and having zoomies all the time?
+Is your puppy going crazy, nipping everyone, and having zoomies around the apartment?

 Then they probably need more exercise!

 If you’re trying to exercise with them at the park and they’re laying down in the middle of the grass, then maybe you need to scale it back.

 How Much Exercise Is Too Much For Your Golden Retriever Puppy?